abilandz/PH8124/Lecture_3/Lecture_3.md

 /bin/date
 Mon Apr 27 16:12:06 CEST 2020
 ```
-It would be very tedious and impractical if each time we would like to use some command, we would need to type in the terminal the absolute path to its executable sitting somewhere in the **Linux** file system, both in terms of typing and in terms of memorizing the exact locations.
-This is precisely where **Bash** (or any other **shell**) is extremely helpful --- **shell** finds the correct executable in the file system for us, after we have typed only the short command name in the terminal, and executes it.
+It would be very tedious and impractical if each time we would like to use some command, it would be necessary to type in the terminal the absolute path to its executable sitting somewhere in the **Linux** file system, both in terms of typing and in terms of memorizing the exact locations.
+This is precisely where **Bash** (or any other **shell**) is extremely helpful &mdash; **shell** finds the correct executable in the file system for us, after we have typed only the short command name in the terminal, and executes it.
 Clearly, something is happening here behind the scene: How does **shell** know which physical executable in the file system is linked with the short command name you have typed in the terminal?
 Hypothetically, we could also have another version of **date** command sitting somewhere else in the file system, e.g. in the directory ```/usr/bin/date```.
 Then there is an ambiguity, since after we have typed in the terminal **date**, it is not clear whether we want ```/bin/date``` or ```/usr/bin/date``` to be executed.

 This is resolved with a very important environment variable **PATH**.
 To see its current content, simply type: